The 10 Most Beautiful Japanese Gardens

 3. Adachi Museum of Art, Yasugi (足立美術館)

 Traveling to the Adachi Museum of Art from Japan’s major cities can be a hassle.
 From Osaka, the nearest tourist hub, it’s three hours by train, followed by a 20-minute shuttle bus ride.
 Take the effort though, and you’ll be rewarded by what is hands-down one of the most mesmerizing sights in the world.
 To give a hint of what to expect, the main garden of the museum has been named the best garden in Japan by the “Journal of Japanese Gardening” for 15 consecutive years.
 It is a breathtaking panorama that completely fills the horizon.
-One in which every shrub, every bush, every tree is itself a masterpiece.
+One in which every shrub, every bush, and every tree is itself a masterpiece.

 To encourage different perspectives, the museum has also installed numerous special viewing windows that magically transform the view from outside into scenic paintings on the wall.
-Finally, and like many other breath taking Japanese gardens, the main garden is conceptualized to feature a unique ambiance each season.
+Finally, and like many other breath taking Japanese gardens, the gorgeous main garden is conceptualized to feature a unique ambiance each season.
 Appreciating it during summer versus during winter makes for a totally different experience.

 4. Ritsurin Kōen, Takamatsu (栗林公園)